BirjuVachhani/spider/README.md

 ## Enable Verbose Logging

 Spider prefers not to overwhelm terminal with verbose logs that are redundant for most of the cases.
-However those verbose logs come quite handy when it comes to debug anything.
+However, those verbose logs come quite handy when it comes to debug anything.
 You can enable verbose logging by using `--verbose` option on build command.